-Now… this may shock you… unlike the clear definitions applied to cavern diving (which is strictly ‘limited’ penetration diving), wreck diving certifications do not differentiate between ‘limited’ and ‘no-penetration’ training.
+This may shock you.
+In contrast to the clear definitions applied to cavern diving, wreck certifications do not differentiate between ‘limited’ and ‘no-penetration’ training.

 Many mainstream dive training agency Wreck Diver specialty courses do not insist on actual wreck penetration dives being completed.
-You receive the same wreck diver certification regardless of whether you actually entered a wreck in training, or just stayed on the outside.
-In that case, the wreck diving student only trains for ‘no’ penetration, but nonetheless receives a certification for ‘limited’ wreck penetration diving.
+You receive the same wreck diver certification regardless of whether you entered a wreck, or just stayed on the outside.

 This inconsistency is illustrated in the PADI Wreck Diver course, which specifically states that students will:

 There is no caveat that links that ‘qualification’ to the completion of the (optional) wreck penetration dive.
-Of course, that’s fine if you never intend to enter a wreck… and have the self-discipline to stick with that resolution.
-However, many wreck divers do intend to explore wrecks – if not at first, then later on, as they gain more confidence.
+Of course, that’s fine if you never intend to enter a wreck.
+However, many wreck divers do intend to explore wrecks.
+If not at first, then later on, as they gain more confidence.
 At that point, the nature and goals of their training become really critical.